-THE DEVELOPMENT OF GASTRIC BYPASS, SLEEVE GASTRECTOMY, SADI-S AND HOW THEY WORK
+THE DEVELOPMENT OF GASTRIC BYPASS, SLEEVE GASTRECTOMY, SADI-S, DS AND HOW THEY WORK

 In 1966, the first gastric bypass operations were performed at the University of Iowa.
 Since that time, many variations and modifications to this original gastric bypass have been introduced.
 They include variations in the method of connecting the small intestine to the upper segment, Roux-Y gastric bypass, then the sleeve gastrectomy, which removes a large part of your stomach completely and leaves a small, long stomach pouch while re-routing the intestines.
-Now the SADI-S, which is a bypass of some of the small intestine with a connection to the duodenum and a sleeve gastrectomy.
+Now the SADI-S, is a bypass of some of the small intestine with a connection to the duodenum and a sleeve gastrectomy.
+Also, DS is a sleeve gastrectomy with a bypass of some of the small intestine with a connection in the duodenum and small intestine.